What to Know About Fibromyalgia Foot Pain

 - Immobility: If you spend more time resting than moving, often when you do undertake an activity, this can cause more pain in your body (in particular in your lower limbs and feet).
 This happens because you are not used to moving around.

 - The shoes you wear: I have not worn heels since I had my first back surgery, they cause me pain in my feet, right up through my legs, back and neck.
 Does your foot pain increase after wearing certain shoes?

-There are also other pain causing conditions that could cause foot pain:
+There are also other pain-causing conditions that can cause foot pain:

-As a consequence, foot pain may restrict the amount of time you stand, therefore when you do, you could walk differently, which can lead to back, hip, knee and foot problems.
+As a consequence, foot pain may restrict the amount of time you stand.
+Therefore, when you do, you might be walking differently, which can lead to back, hip, knee and foot problems.

 According to Fibromyalgiaresources.com and research led by Ginevra Liptan, M.D., one possible cause of fibromyalgia foot pain could be inflammation of the fascia, a tiny layer of connective tissue that runs through our entire body.